ocfu/ESPConsole/README.md

 The library also enables and manage basic services, which are quite often needed in many ESP projects, such as logging, OTA and an access point mode with a captive portal for the initial connection to a WiFi network.

+The library is designed to be lightweight and easy to use, with a simple API for adding custom commands and features.
+It is compatible with the Arduino IDE and CLI, as well as other development environments.
+Additional capablities are provided by header-only files, which can be included in the user's sketch.
+This minimizes the sketch size size by avoiding including unnecessary code and libraries.

+The user program can register and load additional command sets (capabilities), which can be added to the console.
+The library includes a set of basic commands, which can be extended by the user with additional commands.

 # Contents
 - [Installing](#installing)
 - [Dependencies](#dependencies)